TEvans-Developer/Python-Nmap-Scanner/README.md

 <h2>Test scanner</h2>
 </br>We will now change to root privilege using the <i>sudo su</i> command.
-We will then navigate to the directory that our scanner.py code is found.
+We will then navigate to the directory that our scanner.py code is in.
 In this "src" directory we will then use the command to run scanner using the <i>python3 scanner.py</i> command.
-</br>You will then need follow the prompt from the script and then select through the 3 options to see the output and test them with the exsisting Nmap tool on the Kali linux machine.
+</br>You will then need to follow the prompt from the script and then select through the 3 options to see the output and test them with the existing Nmap tool on the Kali linux machine.
-</br>***Note: UDP will not scan UDP ports for the Metasploitable2 machine but is working***
+</br>***Note: UDP will not scan UDP ports for the Metasploitable2 machine.
+However, it is working***

 </br>![Screenshot (340)](https://github.com/user-attachments/assets/f2ecbcd8-bf00-41ec-90da-501b00b2a4b7)